 SPSS is software for editing and analyzing all sorts of data.
-These data may come from basically any imaginable source: a customer database, scientific research, or even the server log files of a website.
-SPSS can open all file formats that are commonly used for structured data such as Excel, plain text files and relational (SQL) databases.
+These data may come from basically any source: scientific research, a customer database, Google Analytics or even the server log files of a website.
+SPSS can open all file formats that are commonly used for structured data such as